 You need learn the differences between a tax return and tax transcript by asking relevant questions.
 For example, what does a tax return or transcript look like?
 And what does a tax transcript show compared to a return?
 The answers to these questions will prevent confusion concerning these documents.

-Both tax transcripts and tax returns are documents that provide information regarding your income, assets and tax liability.
+Typically, both tax transcripts and tax returns are IRS documents that provide information regarding your income, assets and tax liability.
 However, they don't necessarily provide the same picture.
 A tax transcript shows more limited information than does a tax return, but tax transcripts are easier to acquire than tax returns.
 Understanding the differences between tax transcripts and tax returns can help you better prepare for your filing deadline.

 What Is a Tax Return?

 A tax return is the document you file every year with the IRS to report your income for the prior year, along with all the schedules, worksheets and supporting documentation such as the 1099 and W-2 forms.

 For individuals, the tax return starts with the Form 1040.
 Tax returns are fully detailed and include everything you provided to the IRS.
 If you need one, you can obtain a certified copy for certain court proceedings directly from the IRS.